-ModbusControl is a proprietary application that isn't available for the general public.
-It can be used to read and write data from Modbus slaves.
+ModbusControl is an application that can be used to read and write data from Modbus slaves.
 It is possible to import the register definitions from a ModbusControl project file (.mbc) into ModbusScope by clicking on Import from .mbc file in the register dialog or by dragging and dropping the .mbc file into the main screen of ModbusScope.
 This makes it easy to add register definitions to ModbusScope from a ModbusControl project file.